This document describes the basic concepts of Secure Sockets Layer (SSL) protocol, and provides a sample transaction and packet capture.

 Change Cipher Spec Messages

 The Change Cipher Spec message is sent by the client, and the client copies the pending Cipher Spec (the new one) into the current Cipher Spec (the one that was previously used).
 Change Cipher Spec protocol exists in order to signal transitions in ciphering strategies.
 The protocol consists of a single message, which is encrypted and compressed under the current (not the pending) Cipher Spec.
 The message is sent by both the client and server in order to notify the receiving party that subsequent records are protected under the most recently negotiated Cipher Spec and keys.
-Reception of this message causes the receiver to copy the "read pending" state into the "read current" state.
-The client sends a Change Cipher Spec message following handshake key exchange and Certificate Verify messages (if any), and the server sends one after it successfully processes the key exchange message it received from the client.
+Reception of this message causes the receiver to copy the read pending state into the read current state.
+The client sends a Change Cipher Spec message after the handshake key exchange and Certificate Verify messages (if any), and the server sends one after it successfully processes the key exchange message it received from the client.
 When a previous session is resumed, the Change Cipher Spec message is sent after the Hello messages.
 In the captures, the Client Exchange, Change Cipher, and Finished messages are sent as a single message from the client.

 A Finished message is always sent immediately after a Change Cipher Spec message in order to verify that the key exchange and authentication processes were successful.
 The Finished message is the first protected packet with the most recently negotiated algorithms, keys, and secrets.
 No acknowledgment of the Finished message is required; parties can begin to send encrypted data immediately after they send the Finished message.
 Recipients of Finished messages must verify that the contents are correct.